samurailostinjapan/arcoinstall/README.md

 # Personal whatif

-Is it possible to adapt **archinstall** to automate the installation of ArcoLinux with the ChadWM configuration and all its packages, using an Arch Linux ISO and configuring it through **archinstall**?
+Is it possible to adapt **archinstall** to automate the installation of ArcoLinux with the CHADWM configuration and all its packages, using an Arch Linux ISO and configuring it through **archinstall**?

 No calamares used!